-The LMCD has established this website for use by the general public as a convenient way to access the information and services.
-Informational materials and summaries of regulations are provided for convenience of the user.
+The LMCD has established this website and information for use by the general public as a convenient way to access the information and services.
+Information is provided for convenience of the user.
 Efforts have been made to ensure the accuracy of the information on this website.
 However, due to the nature of information transmitted via the Internet, the compatibility of different web browsers, changes to source materials, and the possibility of unauthorized access to this site, information contained on this website should not be deemed reliable for legal purposes.
 For information about specific projects or unique situations, please contact the LMCD at (952) 745-0789.